QAPyramid: Fine-grained Evaluation of Content Selection for Text Summarization: Abstract

 \section{Abstract}

 How to properly conduct human evaluations for text summarization is a longstanding challenge.
 The Pyramid human evaluation protocol, which assesses content selection by breaking the reference summary into sub-units and verifying their presence in the system summary, has been widely adopted.
 However, it suffers from a lack of systematicity in the definition and granularity of the sub-units.
 We address these problems by proposing \protocol{}, which decomposes each reference summary into finer-grained question-answer (QA) pairs according to the QA-SRL framework.
 We collect QA-SRL annotations for reference summaries from CNN/DM and evaluate 10 summarization systems, resulting in 8.9K QA-level annotations.
 We show that, compared to Pyramid, \protocol{} provides more systematic and fine-grained content selection evaluation while maintaining high inter-annotator agreement without needing expert annotations.
-Furthermore, we propose metrics that automate the evaluation pipeline and achieve higher correlations with \protocol{} than other widely adopted metrics, allowing future work to accurately and efficiently benchmark summarization systems.\footnote{Our data and code can be found in \url{https://github.com/ZhangShiyue/QAPyramid}.}
+Furthermore, we propose metrics that automate the evaluation pipeline and achieve higher correlations with \protocol{} than other widely adopted metrics.\footnote{Our data and code can be found in \url{https://github.com/ZhangShiyue/QAPyramid}.}